-1. Take Dad out to the Ball Game
+1. Take Dad Out To the Ball Game

-4. Go Camping
+3. Go Camping

+Spend time together (and away from Wi-Fi) when you go camping.
 Photo by Jeff Dow courtesy of KOA Kampgrounds of America

 5. Rock Out at the Grammy Museum